Deborah-Mokeira/JavaScript30/README.md

 Contributing
 Contributions to the project are welcome.
 Here are some ways you can contribute:

-Report a bug by opening an issue
-Fix a bug by submitting a pull request
-Add a new feature by submitting a pull request
+Report a bug by opening an issue: Fix a bug by submitting a pull request Add a new feature by submitting a pull request
 Improve the documentation